alkismavridis/mathasm/README.md

 ### All right.
 But dude, you made those rules out of thin air!
 Why these rules are that way?
 That is correct.
 The instruction set is arbitrary, kind of axiomatic.
-As mentioned in the beginning, the ultimate and only goal is to find am instruction set that are able to produce (almost) **any** valid statement and can produce **only** valid statements.
+As mentioned in the beginning, one of the goals of MathAsm is to find (at least) one instruction set that is able to produce **any** valid statement and **only** valid statements.
 With the assumption that we give valid axioms, of course.

-I went through a lot of trial and error until I conclude to the instruction set I presented to you.
+As for the standard instruction set, this is such an attempt and has been through a lot of trial-and-error.
 I have already build boolean algebra, arithmetic etc using it.

-The development of the standard instruction set still an ongoing process.
+Still, its development is an ongoing process.

-Trying out different instruction sets, for experiment or curiosity is by itself a huge topic.
+As mentioned before, there is not just one MathAsm instruction set: one could experiment with various ones.
-If you want to propose/try alternative instruction sets, you are most welcome to do so!
+If you want to propose/try alternative ones, you are most welcome to do so!
 As long as it respects the basic rules of MathAsm described above, it can be called a MathAsm instruction set.

+Trying various instruction sets can be considered its own field of study.

 ### What kind of trial and error did you go through?
 I started with a very simplistic instruction set.
-Every time I realized that my instruction had limitations, which means that it could generate mathematically valid statements, I had to expand it.
+Every time I realized that my instruction was to limited, which means that it could not generate some mathematically valid statement, I had to expand it.
-Every time I realized that my instruction set was too loose, which means that it could produce invalid statements, I had to make it stricter.
+Every time I realized that my instruction set was too loose, which means that it could produce some invalid statements along with the valid ones, I had to make it stricter.

 ### Ok, ok.
 Tell me about how the current instruction set was born.
 What was your starting point?
 I realized that all mathematical operation were stuff replacing other stuff.
 So the idea of sentence pairs was born.
-I just had to just list which stuff could replace which other stuff, as axioms, and then I could generate even more stuff to replace other stuff, as theorems!
+I just had to list which stuff could replace which other stuff, as axioms, and then I could generate even more stuff to replace other stuff, as theorems!
 My instruction set was only the single replacement, which was always allowed.

 I did not even got the idea of the cloning move, yet.
 I would start the theorem's left part freely, like with axioms.
 I would then force the right part to be equal to the left.

-My starting points were, for example like: **(x+y)+z <----> (x+y)+z** This was reflecting the fact the every sentence can replace itself and can be replaced by itself, because, you know, this has zero effect, and thus is be definition allowed.
+My starting points were, for example like: **(x+y)+z <----> (x+y)+z**

+This was reflecting the fact the every sentence can replace itself and can be replaced by itself, because, you know, this has zero effect, and thus is be definition allowed.

-After that, I would start single replacements.
-For example, I had an axiom that said **(x+y) <----> (y+x)**, and thus I could transform my statement like that: **(x+y)+z <----> (y+x)+z** I was able to prove a couple of theorems like that (I was always building boolean algebra at that time).
+After that, I would start performing my single replacements and produce new statements.

+For example, I had an axiom that said **(x+y) <----> (y+x)**, and thus I could transform my statement like that: **(x+y)+z <----> (y+x)+z**

+I was able to prove a couple of theorems this way (I was always building boolean algebra at the time).

 ### This looks much more logical than the mess you discribed above.
 So.
 Why did you abandon this instruction set?
 Because it was stupid.
 Its first weakness was the flow.
 You see, some replacements are tricky.
 Like possible values for a variable, for example.
 Imagine that we are building boolean algebra.

 We want to have axioms like **x <----> (true || x)**.

 We also want to make clear that everything that we say for "x", holds for true and false two.
 With other words, x can be replaced by true, or by false.

 We want to prove, for example, based on the axiom above, that **false <----> (true || false)**

-The only way to do that would be to create an axioms that stated:
+The only way to do that would be to create axioms that stated that x can be replaced by true or false:
 - **x <----> false**  (axiom_of_doom_1)
 - **x <----> true**  (axiom_of_doom_2)